Statistics of polymer extensions in turbulent channel flow: Results

-In Fig.~\ref{fig:Rmean_yplus} we show how the mean polymer extension $\bra{R}_{xz}$, where the averaging is over the stream-wise and the span-wise direction, changes with $\Wi$ across the channel for $\Rmax/R_0 = 100$.
+The effects of spatial inhomogeneity is also seen in Fig.~(\ref{fig:Rmean_yplus}), where we show how the mean polymer extension $\bra{R}_{xz}$, where the averaging is over the stream-wise and the span-wise direction, changes with $\Wi$ across the channel for $\Rmax/R_0 = 100$.
 For a given $\Wi$ the average polymer extension is small near the wall, increases to a maximum around $y^+\approx 10$ (this corresponds to the region of maximum strain), and then decreases towards the center of the domain where the flow is close to homogeneous turbulence.
 A similar trend is also seen for $\Rmax/R_0 = 1000$.
-This trend has been seen in earlier DNS of polymeric turbulence in channel flows, see, e.g., Ref.~\cite{whi+mun08} and the references therein.
-But for larger values of $\Wi$ the average polymer extension becomes almost uniform across the channel (except very near the wall where it is always small).
-This is because the polymers that are stretched close to the wall on reaching the centerline are not able to relax fast enough as the polymer relaxation time scales are much larger than the fluid time scales.
+This trend has been seen in earlier DNS of polymeric turbulence in channel flows~\cite[see e.g.,][and references therein]{whi+mun08}.
+Note however that for larger values of $\Wi$ the average polymer extension becomes almost uniform across the channel (except very near the wall where it is always small).
+This is because the polymers that are stretched close to the wall on reaching the centerline are not able to relax fast enough because the polymer relaxation time scales are much larger than the fluid time scales.
+The maximum extension increases as a function of Weisenberg number for small Weisenberg numbers and saturates for higher values, see Fig. \ref{fig:max_vs_Wi}.